Health Library

 What is Urticaria (Hives)?

 Urticaria, which is also known as hives, is a red, itchy skin rash with a raised white area in the center that can appear anywhere on the body.
-It is often mistaken for blisters, but does not contain fluid.
+It is often mistaken for blisters but does not contain fluid.
+Hives may be associated with swelling of the face, lips, eyelids and hands.

-Urticaria usually goes away in 24 hours, but it may come and go for several days.
+Urticaria usually changes locations on the body over the course of 24 hours, and often goes away in 24 hours, but it may come and go for several days.

 What Causes Urticaria?